typebytes/angular-checklist/content/architecture/file-naming.md

 * `contacts.service.ts`
 * `product-list.component.ts`

-Using such naming convention helps to provide a consistant way to find content very quickly and easily.
-Consistancy will save you time and make you and your team more efficient.
+Using such naming convention helps to provide a consistent way to find content very quickly and easily.
+Consistency will save you time and make you and your team more efficient.

 # Use the name and type of the file for your class names